Liam Gallagher: Relationship with Noel Gallagher

 During Oasis's American tour in 1994, Liam frequently changed the words of Noel's songs so that they were offensive to both Americans and Noel.
 In September 1994, Oasis played at the Whisky a Go Go in Los Angeles.
 The day of the show Oasis had been using methamphetamine that they believed was cocaine.
 The band made several mistakes and tensions arose on stage between Liam and Noel, eventually leading to Liam hitting Noel in the head with his tambourine.
 After the show, Noel shortly left the tour and went to San Francisco.

 During the 1995 recording sessions for (What's the Story) Morning Glory?, the brothers had a fight when Liam invited everyone from a local pub back to the studio, while Noel was trying to work, culminating in Noel hitting Liam over the head with a cricket bat.
 Noel later described this event as "possibly the biggest fight we ever had".

 In August 1996, after a record-breaking pair of shows at Knebworth, tension mounted between the Gallaghers when Liam backed out of Oasis's MTV Unplugged set minutes before it was due to start.
 Noel was forced to fill in at the last minute.
 Liam said that he had been struck down with a "sore throat" and that he does not like performing acoustically, though Noel has claimed he was hungover.
 Noel was further angered when Liam heckled him from the balcony while the band performed.
-Four days after, Noel was again forced to fill in for Liam on the first show of their American tour, when Liam refused to travel to America with the rest of the band claiming he needed time to buy a house.
-He was back on stage with Oasis for their next show three days later in Detroit.
-Tension between Noel and the rest of the band mounted and Noel left the tour, causing several media outlets to question the future of the band.

 While on tour in Barcelona in May 2000, Oasis were forced to cancel a show when drummer Alan White's arm seized up; the band spent the evening drinking instead.
 During the night Liam made a crude remark about Noel's wife, Meg Mathews (apparently questioning the legitimacy of Noel's baby daughter Anaïs), leading to a fight.
 Following this, a press release was put out declaring that Noel had decided to quit overseas touring with Oasis.
 The rest of the band, with guitarist Matt Deighton replacing Noel, played the remaining dates.
 Noel eventually returned for the British and Irish legs of the tour; at the first of these shows the brothers shook hands after the song "Acquiesce".